 Tyler Stalman

 Tyler is a great explainer of concepts and also talks about other subjects related to photography, like cell phones and various other tech.
-His tutorials, and especially his photography tutorials, are very in-depth and cover a lot.
+His tutorials, and especially his photography tutorials, are very in-depth and cover a lot of information.

 If you want to hear more from Tyler, check out his podcast!
 The podcast covers photography, videography and tech.
-It’s one of my favorite podcasts to listen to while I run.
+It’s one of my favorite podcasts to listen to while I run (which is how I listen to podcasts).

 Follow Tyler Stalman